 We note some limitations of our analyses.
 First, while the UKPDS Outcomes Model has been extensively tested and externally validated, we cannot rule out the possibility that small differences in clinical benefit could have been the result of sampling error during model simulations.
-In addition, as previously noted, we were not able to explicitly model the clinical impact and cost of severe hypoglycemia.
+In addition, as previously noted, we were not able to explicitly model the clinical impact and cost of hypoglycemia, the risk of which appears to be lessened with newer antidiabetic agents.
 Nevertheless, while estimates differ somewhat, our findings are congruent with all of the independently-conducted economic evaluations highlighted at the beginning of this section, including at least one that suggests somewhat better "real world" effectiveness for generic sulfonylureas (Zhang, 2014).
 While we await the publication of the impact of these treatment alternatives on long-term outcomes from the Mini-Sentinel and other initiatives, we nevertheless take comfort in the knowledge that the direction of our model findings is similar to those of other efforts that have used independently-validated simulation models.

 We also did not model the contribution of changes in weight gain to clinical outcomes and costs other than for congestive heart failure, a link already established in the UKPDS.
-We did conduct sensitivity analyses exploring the impact of assuming changes in utility that correspond with treatment-induced weight gain or loss, however.
-While incremental gains in effectiveness and differential costs did change somewhat in these analyses, our conclusions did not-namely, the least expensive second- and third-line pharmacotherapy options offer good value for money.
+The cohort characteristics used in our basecase analyses also did not necessarily reflect those of a Medicaid population with type 2 diabetes.
+We did conduct sensitivity analyses to address both issues, however, including utility associated with treatment-induced weight gain or loss in one, and Medicaid-relevant demographic and clinical characteristics as well as prices in another.
+In both sets of analyses, while incremental gains in effectiveness and differential costs did change somewhat, our conclusions did not-namely, the least expensive second- and third-line pharmacotherapy options offer good value for money.